 Like family practice and internal medicine physicians, OB/GYNs attend four years of medical school, followed by a three-year residency.
 But, their residency training focuses on pregnancy, childbirth and the medical and surgical management of problems of the female reproductive system.

 Pediatricians are physicians trained to care for newborns, infants, children and adolescents.
 They also attend four years of medical school followed by three years of residency training.
 They provide preventive care for healthy children and treat children who are injured or ill.
 They specialize in childhood diseases, growth and emotional health.

 M.D.s and D.O.s

 Many primary care physicians also use Advanced Practice Providers, or APPs, to help take care of their patients.
-"Midlevel" is a term used to describe Nurse Practitioners and Physician Assistants who are trained to manage patient care under the supervision of a physician.
-They are licensed to provide care, as well as to order diagnostic tests or prescribe many medications.
+Advanced Practice Provider is a term used to describe nurse practitioners and physician assistants who are trained to care for patients under the supervision of a physician.
+They are licensed to provide care, as well as order diagnostic tests or prescribe many medications.

 Nurse practitioners complete a registered nursing degree program as part of a bachelor's degree.
 In addition, each has a master's degree from an accredited nurse practitioner program.
 Each physician assistant also has a bachelor's degree and completes a master's level degree in a physician's assistant program.
 Physician assistants may specialize in many fields of medicine including family medicine.